 The South African Gambling Industry

-The fortunes of South Africa’s gambling industry were mixed during the past year.
-Although the casino segment continues to generate the lion’s share of total gross gambling revenue, its market share has declined markedly as bingo, betting, limited payout machines become popular.
-Online gambling is increasingly taking share from on-the-ground casinos and other betting outlets.
-Although casinos generate higher revenues than other forms of gambling, the National Lottery attracts the highest number of players.
+South Africa’s gambling industry reported mixed results last year.
+While the casino segment continued to generate the lion’s share of total gross gambling revenue, its market share declined markedly as bingo, betting and limited payout machines became popular.
+Online gambling had been increasingly taking share from on-the-ground casinos and other betting outlets.
+Although casinos generated higher revenues than other forms of gambling, the National Lottery attracted the highest number of players.

 Horse racing and sports events have been cancelled or postponed indefinitely since the coronavirus outbreak, and totalisators, casinos, bingo halls and other gambling establishments have been closed until further notice.
 While the traditional gambling industry is facing unparalleled losses, online gambling sites have reported a surge in activity since the national lockdown came into effect on 27 March 2020.
 While online casinos worldwide have reported a sharp increase in gambling, as lockdown periods are extended and financial stresses intensify, analysts say that people may become increasingly hesitant to spend money on non-essential pastimes, such as gambling.
 There are also concerns about the slow resumption of business at casinos once the lockdown ends.